jakobjassmann/coastalphenology/data/sea_ice_data/README.md

 '''

 The NetCDF files for the time-period covered by the phenology datasets (1990-2016) will have to be downloaded locally, and the references to the NetCDF file locations need to be adjusted accordingly within each script.

+In additon the 'gsfc_25n.msk' and 'ps25area_v3.dat' polar stereographic grid files are required to run these scripts.
+The files can be found via the above link and documentation.